mjoshi3/CS140/README.md

-Lab and Homework Fall 2017
+Labs and Homework Fall 2017

 Don't copy and paste